CARDAMOM-framework/CARDAMOM/MANUAL.md

 2. Open PARS_INFO_<newmodelid>.c and add two extra entries at the bottom of the code (with minimum and maximum values).
 Note: CARDAMOM only supports positive-definite values, if a -ve to +ve range is required, use “exp()” function for -ve to +ve value ranges, and use “log()” to transform these back within DALEC_<newmodelid>.c model.

-3. *FOR MATLAB USERS*.
+3. *For matlab users*.
 Run this line in the matlab command window after making any changes to the number of parameters or pools in MODEL_INFO_<newmodelid>.c

 ```matlab
 MD=CARDAMOM_MODEL_LIBRARY(<newmodelid>,[],1);